 Staying within your target heart rate zone is an excellent way to pace yourself when you're exercising.
-You can figure out your target heart rate zone by subtracting your age from the number 220, then multiplying that number by 0.5 and 0.85.
-Stay in the middle of your target heart rate zone.
+To determine your target heart rate for moderate physical activity, subtract your age from 220 and then multiply that number by 0.64 and 0.85, per the Centers for Disease Control and Prevention (CDC).

 You can also use the "talk test."
 According to researchers at the University of New Mexico, "When an exerciser reaches an intensity at which he or she can 'just barely respond in conversation,' the intensity is considered to be safe and appropriate for cardiorespiratory endurance improvement."

 "When you exercise, your body draws the energy it needs from glycogen, the readily available form of sugar stored in your liver and your muscles," Peng says.
 "Not having enough readily available glycogen for your workout could cause your blood sugar to drop."